istio/istio/tests/e2e/README.md

 # Build images on the local docker.
 make docker

-# Build images on the local docker.
-make docker

 # Push images to docker registry
 # If you use minikube and its docker environment, images will be  available in minikube for use,
 # you can skip this step.